Senior 19 min · March 05, 2026

 Finding First and Last Occurrence in Duplicate Arrays

 Standard binary search returns an arbitrary occurrence when duplicates exist.
-For many interview problems—and real‑world scenarios like finding the earliest log entry with a certain timestamp or the latest user action—you need the leftmost (first) or rightmost (last) occurrence.
-The trick is to modify the standard algorithm so that instead of returning on a match, you continue searching in the left or right half.
+For many interview problems — and real-world scenarios like finding the earliest log entry with a certain timestamp or the latest user action — you need the leftmost (first) or rightmost (last) occurrence.
+The trick is to modify the standard algorithm so that instead of returning immediately on a match, you record the match and continue searching in the left or right half.

-This pattern appears in searches across sorted arrays of objects where you want the earliest or latest match.
-It's also a common building block for count‑of‑occurrence (lastIndex - firstIndex + 1) and range queries.
+This pattern appears frequently in real-world searches across sorted arrays of objects where you want the earliest or latest match.
+It's also a common building block for count-of-occurrence (lastIndex - firstIndex + 1) and range queries.
+Both variants maintain O(log n) time complexity — the loop still halves the window each step, even when recording matches.

 1